Lipen/formal-methods-course/lec-dafny.typ

 Specification of a program can be seen as a _contract_:
 - _Pre-conditions_ define what is _required_ to get a meaningful result.
-- _Post-conditions_ define what is _guaranteed_ to return when the precondition is met.
+- _Post-conditions_ define what is _guaranteed_ to return when the pre-condition is met.

 #align(center)[
   #box[